Marek78de/paper/paper.md

 Something that we do

 # Results
 I had some results and I want to publish them on whatever
+## Result no 1
+Nothing to say here now.

+# Figures
+Figures go in the own section in the draft paper